submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ### Verify the Subctl Binaries Release

-At this point, you should see subctl binaries generated and listed for the various platforms under the release https://github.com/submariner-io/submariner-operator/tags, find the tag for v0.2.0-rc0
+At this point, you should see subctl binaries generated and listed for the various platforms under the release https://github.com/submariner-io/submariner-operator/tags, find the tag for v0.2.0-rc0 , verify that the binaries uploaded, the process needs around 5 minutes.

+ ### Update the release notes

+ Go to https://github.com/submariner-io/submariner-operator/tags, find the tag for v0.2.0-rc0 and select "Edit release" to the right.

+Update the release notes.

+If this is a pre-release, mark the checkbox "This is a pre-release".

+ If this is not a pre-release update [the release notes on the website](https://github.com/submariner-io/submariner-website/edit/master/src/content/releases/_index.en.md).

 If this is a pre-release, mark the checkbox "This is a pre-release".